How to End Your Personal Statement

 But those persuasive pieces are only effective when they serve to illustrate your ultimate goal or motivation for writing the essay; your big “reason why.”
 Without connecting your stories and insights to a powerful “reason why,” you personal statement can become a series of unrelated anecdotes that may be interesting, but they don’t tell an admissions committee why you are the applicant they should select for the position.

 I like to call your “reason why” your Destination.
 Your Destination is where your essay is headed, and the persuasive stories and insights are the vehicle that drives your reader to your Destination.
-Here are a few examples of Destinations that you might select to be your ultimate reason why:

 - You want to be of service in a meaningful way